psy0rz/zfs_autobackup/README.md

 ----------------------
 There are 2 ways to run the backup:

-Run the script on the backup server and pull the data from the backupserver specfied by --ssh-source:
+Run the script on the backup server and pull the data from the server specfied by --ssh-source.
+This is usually the preferred way and prevents a hacked server from accesing the backup-data:
 ```
 root@fs1:/home/psy# ./zfs_autobackup --ssh-source root@1.2.3.4 smartos01_fs1 fs1/zones/backup/zfsbackups/smartos01.server.com --verbose --compress
 Getting selected source filesystems for backup smartos01_fs1 on root@1.2.3.4